 Naming_Addressing_GK140627.wmf

-Figure 2 – Naming and addressing in DLMS/COSEM
+Figure 2 – Naming and addressing in DLMS®/COSEM

 Naming

-DLMS/COSEM entities, including clients, servers as well as third party systems shall be uniquely named by their system title.
+DLMS®/COSEM entities, including clients, servers as well as third party systems shall be uniquely named by their system title.
 System titles shall be permanently assigned.

 Server physical devices may host one or more logical devices (LDs).
 LDs shall be uniquely identified by their Logical Device Name (LDN).
 LDs hosted by the same physical device share the system title.
 System titles are specified in 4.1.3.4.
 Logical device names are specified in 4.1.3.5.